luslab/luslab.github.io/_docs/Coding/VS_Code.md

 - Close the current tab with `Command + W` (a default shortcut).

-You can learn more about VS Code shortcuts from [the VS Code documentation](https://code.visualstudio.com/docs/getstarted/keybindings).
+You can learn more about setting VS Code shortcuts from [the VS Code documentation](https://code.visualstudio.com/docs/getstarted/keybindings).
+Also, have a look a the cheatsheet of the default VS Code keybindings (see paragraph 3 above).

 8. You can work with Git straight from VS Code.
 Please see [VS Code documentation about using Git](https://code.visualstudio.com/docs/editor/versioncontrol).
 Of course, instead, you can still use Git from the command line or a dedicated graphical software like [GitHub Desktop](https://desktop.github.com/) or [GitKraken](https://www.gitkraken.com/).
 For details, please see our pages about [Git](../../reproducibility/git) and [GitHub](../../reproducibility/luslab-github).